Supergirl (Cir-El): Rewritten history

 Disaster strikes when a future Superman appears and shows Superman a future where Lois Lane is killed, Wonder Woman and Batman are turned into cyborgs by a nano-tech virus, and Cir-El is trapped in a Brainiac robot.
 Brainiac reveals that he created Cir-El by grafting Kryptonian DNA onto a human body, gave her false memories, and made her a carrier of the nano-virus.
 Horrified, Cir-El throws herself into a time portal to prevent herself from being born and alter the future.

 The return of Cir-El

 Thanks to the time-traveling efforts of Bizarro in Superman/Batman #24, Cir-El returns and joins Linda Danvers, Kara Zor-El, and Power Girl to rescue Superman from the Source.
 However, Superman does not recognize Cir-El due to her originating from an erased timeline.

+Cir-El and the other Supergirls then assist Superman and Batman in a reality-altering fight against various menaces from many alternate dimensions.
+At the conclusion of the fight, Mister Mxyzptlk sends Cir-El and everyone else involved back to their appropriate locations.

 Powers and abilities

 A hybrid of human/Kryptonian origin, Cir-El possesses the standard abilities of Kryptonians, including immense strength, durability, speed, hearing, and flight.
 She can release stored energy from her hands as blasts of red solar radiation that generate intense heat and force.